- Larry Ellison enjoyed observing how SAP, Salesforce, and Workday pay large amounts of money for Oracle database licenses.

 Therefore, while it is true, there is “stickiness” in databases, with the most substantial sticky factor being application certification.
 However, the growth of AWS is undeniable.
 Companies are migrating; Oracle is going to lose a lot of business because of these cloud alternatives combined with open source alternatives.
 And we predict customers will be the winners.

 This article by Business Insider replays the quotes from the different actors, but it does not seem to know what they mean.
-It hits on several important points, such as the fact that some SaaS vendors have turned away from Oracle.
+It hits on several important points, such as some SaaS vendors have turned away from Oracle.
 It also gets the fact that SAP still mostly uses Oracle.

 But overall, it is not clear the author understands these topics at sufficient depth to write an article on the subjects being covered.
 It appears that this article could be split into two, one covering the topic of SaaS vendors that use non-Oracle databases, and the other being how even after years of promoting HANA, SAP still primarily runs on Oracle (and DB2).